A must-see for cat lovers: Tracing the history of the region through "Shinobuyama Neko Inari" (Fukushima Prefecture)

 Although sericulture, once a thriving industry, has now declined, traces of the industry from that time still remain

-Kawamata Town, located in northern Fukushima Prefecture, has been a silk industry center for 1,300 years, dating back to the Heian period.
-The town calls itself the Home of Silk Legend of Princess Ote, who is said to have introduced and spread sericulture
+Kawamata Town, located in the northern part of Fukushima Prefecture, has a long history of silk production dating back to the Heian period, spanning 1,300 years.
+Known as the "Village of Silk, who is said to have introduced and spread sericulture to the arealegend of Princess Kotehime" the town's symbol is a character based on the

 The development of Kawamata silk, which evolves traditional culture to meet modern needs, will be something not to be missed